JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 ## 3) Training and Validation Data

 Now that we have the data that we want to use, we need to define what defines our traning and validation data.
 As stocks could vary depending on the dates, the function I have created requires 3 basic arguments:
-- Ticker Symbol: GOOG
+- Ticker Symbol: **GOOG**
-- Start Date: Date as to when they started, in this case it was 2004-Aug-01.
+- Start Date: Date as to when they started, in this case it was **2004-Aug-01**.
 - Validation Date: Date as to when we want the validation to be considered.
-In this case we specify 2017-01-01 as our data point.
+In this case we specify **2017-01-01** as our data point.

 Note that you will need to have configured [TensorFlow](https://www.tensorflow.org/), Keras and a GPU in order to run the samples below.